marquee/static-sdk/docs/Compiler.md

 # Compiler

 The compiler is a set of functions that compile pure content into markup, or some other format, for presentation.
+It is provided with means for accessing the Marquee Content API, and is executed to generate files to be deployed on a static site.

+## Main

-The main compiler function, specified by the `package.main`, is invoked to compile the publication.
+The main compiler function, specified by the `package.main`, is invoked by the SDK to compile the publication.

 The bare minimum for a compiler is the following: